- year built

 Common Areas Aboard Katharina

 The deck area of Katharina is dominated by the 82-foot-tall main and top masts and a large central table around which you can enjoy meals alfresco.
 Just aft is the main lounge and bar, accessible on the port side and featuring a television, DVD player and music center.
 On top of this main cabin there is a sun deck with deck chairs and comfortable day beds.
 Guests enjoy unlimited use of snorkeling equipment and two sea canoes.
-Redesigned in 2014, the salon and central dining feature a new upper deck shaded lounge.
+Redesigned in 2014, the salon and central dining areas now feature an upper deck shaded lounge.

 Dining Aboard Katharina